databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/ConfigureOverwatch/Configuration.md

 | eh_scope_key	 | String | True (**AZURE**) | Name of the key in the <secret_scope> that holds the connection string to the Event Hub WITH THE SHARED ACCESS KEY IN IT -- See [EH Configuration]({{%relref "DeployOverwatch/CloudInfra/Azure.md"%}}/#step-21-authorizing-access-via-sas-policy) for details |

 **AAD Requirements**

 Review [Authorizing Access Via AAD SPN]({{%relref "DeployOverwatch/CloudInfra/Azure.md"%}}/#step-22-authorizing-access-via-aad-spn) for more details.

+Ensure the dependent library for AAD Auth is attached `com.microsoft.azure:msal4j:1.10.1`

 | Column                 | Type   | IsRequired       | Description                                                                                                |
 |:-----------------------|:-------|:-----------------|:-----------------------------------------------------------------------------------------------------------|